EdmundMartin/voldy/README.md

 * Read-repair implementation
 * Postgres backed storage engine
 * Look at implementing full DynamoDB style API - HashKey/Sort key - should be easy with B-tree storage engine.
+* VectorClocks are easy but should consider Paxos